What’s a directed share program? | Robinhood

 How many shares can I purchase?

-You can request an amount of shares that is equal to or less than the amount of available buying power in your Robinhood brokerage account, including an additional 20% buffer.
+You can request an amount of shares that is equal to or less than the amount of available buying power in your Robinhood investing account, including an additional 20% buffer.
 The buffer amount is held to account for potential price movements and is based on the highest price in the range.
-You may get up to $1,000 instantly after you initiate a bank deposit into your Robinhood account.
-You can transfer more money to your investing account at any time.

 The notional amount for the shares you request will be held from your buying power after submitting a request.
 Any unused buying power will be returned to your account upon allocation.
 The company may place DSP restrictions on the number of shares you can purchase.